 - Insufficient medical information

-- Injured person is not an employee
+- The injured person is not an employee

 - The worker refuses to release information about the injury